canonical/mir/doc/getting_and_using_mir.md

 #### Script Options

-The `miral-app` script provide options for using an alternative shell (`miral-kiosk` as used by the mir-kiosk snap) and an alternative launcher.
+The `miral-app` script provides options for using an alternative shell (`miral-kiosk` as used by the mir-kiosk snap) and an alternative launcher.

     -kiosk               use miral-kiosk instead of miral-shell